LandonPowell/Orwell-RAT-and-Botnet/README.md

 *    https://docs.python.org/2/library/hashlib.html

 This is the work of Landon Powell, and is licensed under Creative Commons Zero.
-A non-professional and not applicable-in-a-court-of-law summary of the license is effectively: do whatever you want with this.
+A non-professional and not-applicable-in-a-court-of-law summary of the license is effectively: do whatever you want with this.